Comparing Task-Agnostic Embedding Models for Tabular Data: Discussion

+Overall, Fig.~\ref{fig:critical_differences} presents a critical difference diagram combining every evaluation across all datasets.
+The diagram shows that TableVectorizer and the sphere models perform significantly better than TabICL and the TabPFN versions.
+Furthermore, TableVectorizer and TabSTAR outperform TabPFN.
+In summary, on the investigated benchmarks, classical feature engineering methods perform better than task-agnostic embeddings extracted from tabular foundation models.
+However, general ranking conclusions for the investigated embedding models that go beyond the evaluated datasets cannot be drawn from these results, as the number of datasets is limited.
+Furthermore, we extracted task-agnostic embeddings as described in Section~\ref{sec:embedding_models}.
+There might be ways to improve the extraction.

+Regarding the embedding dimensionality, TableVectorizer constructs embeddings with the lowest dimension ($\leq$ 166), while TabPFN requires 192, TabSTAR 384 and TabICL even 512 as embedding dimension.
 A significant limitation of TableVectorizer is its variable embedding dimensionality, which is determined by the input dataset.
-This dataset-dependent dimensionality poses a challenge for applications requiring the joint embedding of diverse datasets into a unified representation space, which is a widespread scenario in industry.
+This dataset-dependent dimensionality poses a challenge for applications requiring the joint embedding of diverse datasets into a unified representation space.
 In contrast, models like TabPFN and TabICL employ a fixed, but significantly larger embedding size across all datasets.
+The advantage of the simple sphere model is its arbitrary embedding dimension, while keeping a competitive or even superior performance.
+The choice of the dimension, e.g., 192, 256 or 512, does not seem to significantly influence the performance.

+Compared to original end-to-end tabular foundation models TabPFNOriginal and TabICLOriginal, the best task-agnostic embedding models (followed by KNN or MLP) do not exhibit significant performance loss.
+Moreover, the task-agnostic embeddings are reusable and could be applied in unsupervised settings such as similarity search, where the original end-to-end tabular foundation models cannot be applied a priori.
+On the other hand, these end-to-end models provide a direct prediction, while prediction based on task-agnostic embeddings may require intense hyperparameter training.